-- (a) In order to be entitled to exercise certification privileges on a specific aircraft type, the holder of an aircraft maintenance licence needs to have his/her licence endorsed with the relevant aircraft ratings. - For category B1, B2 or C the relevant aircraft ratings are the following: - 1.
-For group 1 aircraft, the appropriate aircraft type rating. - 2.
-For group 2 aircraft, the appropriate aircraft type rating, manufacturer sub-group rating or full sub-group rating. - 3.
-For group 3 aircraft, the appropriate aircraft type rating or full group rating. - For category B3, the relevant rating is "piston-engine non-pressurized aeroplanes of 2000 Kg MTOM and below" - For category A, no rating is required, subject to compliance with the requirements of point 145.A.35 of MCAR-145. - (b) The endorsement of aircraft type ratings requires the satisfactory completion of the relevant category B1, B2 or C aircraft type training. - (c) In addition to the requirement of point (b), the endorsement of the first aircraft type rating within a given category/sub-category requires satisfactory completion of the corresponding On-the-Job Training, as described in Appendix III to MCAR-66. - (d) By derogation from points (b) and (c), for group 2 and 3 aircraft, aircraft type ratings may also be granted after: - satisfactory completion of the relevant category B1, B2 or C aircraft type examination described in Appendix III to this regulation, and - in the case of B1 and B2 category, demonstration of practical experience on the aircraft type.
+- (a) In order to be entitled to exercise certification privileges on a specific aircraft type, the holder of an aircraft maintenance licence needs to have his/her licence endorsed with the relevant aircraft ratings: - For category B1, B2 or C the relevant aircraft ratings are the following: - i.
+For group 1 aircraft, the appropriate aircraft type rating. - ii.
+For group 2 aircraft, the appropriate aircraft type rating, manufacturer sub-group rating or full sub-group rating. - iii.
+For group 3 aircraft, the appropriate aircraft type rating or full group rating. - iv.
+For Group 4 aircraft, for the category B2 licence, the full group rating. - For category B2L, the relevant aircraft ratings are the following: - i. for Group 2 aircraft, the appropriate manufacturer subgroup rating or full subgroup rating; - ii. for Group 3 aircraft, the full group rating; - iii. for Group 4 aircraft, the full group rating. - For category B3, the relevant rating is "piston-engine non-pressurized aeroplanes of 2000 Kg MTOM and below" - For category L, the relevant aircraft ratings are the following: - i. for subcategory L1C, the rating 'composite sailplanes'; - ii. for subcategory L1, the rating 'sailplanes'; - iii. for subcategory L2C, the rating 'composite powered sailplanes' and composite ELA1 aeroplanes'; - iv. for subcategory L2, the rating 'powered sailplanes and ELA1 aeroplanes'; - v. for subcategory L3H, the rating 'hot-air balloons'; - vi. for subcategory L3G, the rating 'gas balloons' - vii. for subcategory L4H, the rating 'hot-air airships'; - viii. for subcategory L4G, the rating 'ELA2 gas airships'; - ix. for subcategory L5, the appropriate airship type rating. - For category A, no rating is required, subject to compliance with the requirements of point 145.A.35 of MCAR-145. - (b) The endorsement of aircraft type ratings requires the satisfactory completion of the following: - the relevant category B1, B2 or C aircraft type training in accordance with Appendix III to MCAR-66; - in the case of gas airship type ratings on a B2 or L5 licence, a type training approved by the CAA in accordance with point 66.B.130.

+- (c) For other than category C licences, in addition to the requirements of point (b), the endorsement of the first aircraft type rating within a given category/subcategory requires satisfactory completion of the corresponding on-the-job training.
+This on-the-job training shall comply with Appendix III to MCAR-66, except in the case of gas airships, where it shall be directly approved by the CAA. - (d) By derogation from points (b) and (c), for group 2 and 3 aircraft, aircraft type ratings may also be endorsed on a licence after completing the following steps: - satisfactory completion of the relevant category B1, B2 or C aircraft type examination described in Appendix III to this regulation, and - in the case of B1 and B2 category, demonstration of practical experience on the aircraft type.
 In that case, the practical experience shall include a representative cross section of maintenance activities relevant to the licence category.

-In the case of a category C rating for a person qualified by holding an academic degree as specified in point 66.A.30(a)(5), the first relevant aircraft type examination shall be at the category B1 or B2 level.
+In the case of a category C rating, for a person qualified by holding an academic degree as specified in point 66.A.30(a)(5), the first relevant aircraft type examination shall be at the category B1 or B2 level.